-- StreetLight Data: StreetLight Data is an on-demand mobility analytics platform that uses big data from mobile devices to conduct origin-destination, travel times, and select link analyses.
-Their clients get access to the web-based platform and can set up and run their analyses, then view heatmaps and interactive visualizations, or export the output to other usable formats.
-The data is proprietary. - INRIX: INRIX provides various online applications to analyze and forecast various mobility features, including (but not limited to) traffic, parking, connected vehicles, and shared mobility and micromobility.
-The data is proprietary. - AirSage: AirSage is a US-based technology company specializing in collecting and analyzing anonymous location data, such as cell phone and GPS data, processing more than 15 billion mobile locations every day - and turns them into meaningful and actionable information.
-The data is proprietary. - Replica: Replica is an enterprise data platform that delivers critical insights about the built environment - across people, mobility, economic activity, and land use.
-Replica offers three tools in their platform including trends (nationwide model with censustract level fidelity), places (high-fidelity activity-based travel model), and scenario (forecasting and scenario analysis built on places data). - Woods & Poole Economics, Inc. Regional Projections: Data Pamphlets provide economic data and demographic data for specific geographies with annual historical economic and demographic information from 1970 and annual projections to 2050 The data is proprietary.
+- AirSage: AirSage is a US-based technology company specializing in collecting and analyzing anonymous location data, such as cell phone and GPS data, processing more than 15 billion mobile locations every day - and turns them into meaningful and actionable information.
+The data is proprietary. - Replica: Replica is an enterprise data platform that delivers critical insights about the built environment across people, mobility, economic activity, and land use.
+Replica offers three tools in their platform including trends (nationwide model with censustract level fidelity), places (high-fidelity activity-based travel model), and scenario (forecasting and scenario analysis built on places data).
+Currently, through NYMTC's UPWP funding to MTA, all NY MPOs have access to Replica. - Woods & Poole Economics, Inc. Regional Projections: Data Pamphlets provide economic data and demographic data for specific geographies with annual historical economic and demographic information from 1970 and annual projections to 2050.
+The data is proprietary and available to the MPOs.